women in Nepal do not always get the care they need during childbirth

 Each year Shirley runs a camp lasting three weeks where women with fistula can receive life-changing repair surgery.
 Not only do women go home clean and dry, but their dignity is restored and they are often able to have healthy children.

-In recent years the camp has been held in an unused building at the government hospital, but Shirley longs to see a purpose-built fistula centre, available all year round, for the women who need it.
+In recent years the camp has been held in an unused building at the government hospital, but Shirley has longed to see a purpose-built fistula centre, available all year round, for the women who need it.

 We are grateful to God: